altanner/intro_to_CLI/index.md

 ```

 Here, the computer name (also known as the "hostname") is `dc2-d0`, but yours might be more friendly, like `Megans_iMac` or `ubuntu`, for example.
 The `$` sign means the terminal is waiting for a command. ❗ **Sometimes you will see commands on the internet which include the `$` symbol at the start of the command!
 You don't need to include this as part of the command, say if you cut and paste!** The name of the folder you are working in is after the `:` symbol.
 Here it says `~` - find out what that means in the next section.

+### The anatomy of a command

+The syntax of most commands is `verb (adverb, if applicable) object`.
+The **verb** is the name of the command you are running, which is a program on your computer. **Flags** are your adverbs - how do you want the verb to be done?
+Then comes the **object** - what you want the action to be done to.
+This is usually a file.
+There may be other parts of your command, perhaps an input file and an output file, or multiple flags, but in general this structure is consistent.
+But everything on the command line is either a `command` (a program you are running) or a `file` (often a plain-text file), and we manipulate these to do the work we want to do.
+Even simple commands like `ls` or `cd` are just tiny programs that you run - let's introduce these in the next section.

 ## Next page: [Navigation]({{ site.baseurl }}{% link 01_navigation.md %})